 Readers may want to locate a source you have cited to verify the information or to learn more about the topic.
 A proper citation includes all of the information necessary for a reader to locate a source.

-Giving proper credit to those whose ideas, words, and thoughts you use is not only respectful to those authors, but is also often required to avoid plagiarism.
+Giving proper credit to those whose work or ideas you use is not only respectful to those authors, but is required to avoid plagiarism.